Chronic traumatic encephalopathy (CTE) is a type of dementia. You can get it from repeated blows to the head and repeated concussion.

 - participating in contact sports

-Your GP will talk to you about the problems you're experiencing.
+Your GP will talk to you about the problems you're having.
 They may ask you to perform some mental or physical tasks.
 For example, moving or walking around.
 You may be referred to a specialist memory assessment service.

 - magnetic resonance image (MRI) scan